jafaryor/knowledge-base/Computer Science/principles.md

 * __Controller__

+    _The controller pattern assigns the responsibility of dealing with system events to a non-UI class that represents the overall system or a use case scenario._

     If, for example, we have a user interface and also some business related classes.

     We don’t want to have high coupling between them to actually tie them directly together, where the user interface object has to know about the business objects and the vice-versa.